medical research statistics

 More serious head injuries may result in stupor, an unresponsive state, but one in which an individual can be aroused briefly by a strong stimulus, such as sharp pain; coma, a state in which an individual is totally unconscious, unresponsive, unaware, and unarousable; vegetative state, in which an individual is unconscious and unaware of his or her surroundings, but continues to have a sleep-wake cycle and periods of alertness; and a persistent vegetative state (PVS), in which an individual stays in a vegetative state for more than a month.

 Public Health Authorities conduct brain injury research in laboratories and support brain injury research through grants to major medical institutions across the country.This research involves studies in the laboratory and in clinical settings to better understand brain injury and the biological mechanisms underlying damage to the brain.
-This research will allow scientists to develop strategies and interventions to limit the primary and secondary brain damage that occurs within days of a head trauma, and to devise therapies to treat brain injury and improve long-term recovery of function.

 Reference for Brain Injury Article